-The PGY-3 resident manages the Adult Neurology Consultation Service.
-The resident is responsible for neurologic consultation requests on patients admitted to other inpatient services and in the Emergency Room from Monday through Friday (7am – 4pm).
-The PGY-3 resident will alternate weekend coverage of the Adult and Pediatric Consultation Services.
-The resident is also responsible for providing follow-up consultation on patients seen in consultation by the PGY-2 resident on-call Friday and Saturday nights.
+The PGY3 resident leads the Adult Neurology Consultation Service, with the support of an additional neurology resident.
+The residents are responsible for neurologic consultation requests on patients admitted to other inpatient services and in the Emergency Room from Monday through Friday (7am – 4pm).
+The residents are also responsible for providing follow-up consultation on patients seen in consultation by the PGY2 resident on-call Friday and Saturday nights.
 Patients are often managed through consultation, although certain patients may be transferred from the consulting service to the Inpatient Neurology services for further management.
 Residents learn to manage a broad range of concurrent neurologic illness in medical and surgical patients while on the consultation service.

-Training in Pediatric Neurology is obtained in 2-week rotations throughout the PGY-3 year.
-The team includes a PGY-3 Adult Neurology resident, PGY-4 Pediatric Neurology resident, Pediatric Neurology attending, and medical students.
+Training in Pediatric Neurology is obtained over 12 weeks throughout the PGY3 and PGY4 year.
+The team often includes a PGY3 Adult Neurology resident, PGY4 Pediatric Neurology resident, Pediatric Neurology attending, and medical students.
 The primary responsibilities of the resident on the Pediatric Neurology Service include the Inpatient Pediatric Neurology service and consultation for other Pediatric Inpatient Services, Neonatal ICU, Pediatric ICU, and the Pediatric Emergency Room Monday through Friday (7am – 4pm) as well as weekend rounds.
-The PGY-3 Adult Neurology resident on the Pediatric Neurology service shares overnight call with the PGY-4 Pediatric Neurology resident staffing with the on-call PGY-2 resident on Fridays and Saturdays.

 Epilepsy Monitoring Unit (EMU)

 The resident assigned to the Inpatient Epilepsy Monitoring Unit assists with the diagnostic evaluation, drug therapy, and clinical studies of adult patients.
 The service focuses on complex patients with long-standing, poorly controlled seizures who are admitted for 24-hour video EEG monitoring, medication adjustments, ictal and interictal SPECT neuroimaging, and/or pre-surgical evaluation.
 The team, which consists of an Adult or Pediatric Neurology resident, Epilepsy/EEG fellow, and attending Epileptologist, rounds daily, reviews laboratory studies, and continuous 24-hour video EEG together.
-The resident takes home call 24 hours a day for 6 days during this weeklong rotation.
 This rotation provides residents with experience in working with the latest technology and treatment regimens found in a Comprehensive Epilepsy program at the forefront of research, diagnosis, and management of epilepsy.

-The PGY-4 year of training gives residents the opportunity to oversee and manage the Adult Neurology Inpatient Services as the Ward Senior, thereby gaining valuable administrative and supervisory experience for their future goals in academic or private practice.
-PGY-4 residents continue their outpatient Continuity clinics, Specials clinic, and rotations in the EMU.
-A unique PGY-4 year experience is attending the field clinics in Southwestern Virginia which provides neurologic care for underserved patients in Appalachia.
-The majority of the PGY-4 year constitutes elective time, which is described in more detail below.
+The PGY4 year of training gives residents the opportunity to oversee and manage the Adult Neurology Inpatient Services as the Ward Senior, thereby gaining valuable administrative and supervisory experience for their future goals in academic or private practice.
+PGY4 residents continue their outpatient Continuity clinics, Specials clinic, Consults, and rotations in the EMU.
+A unique PGY4 year experience is attending the field clinics in Southwestern Virginia which provides neurologic care for underserved patients in Appalachia.
+The majority of the PGY4 year constitutes elective time, which is described in more detail below.

 Adult Neurologic Inpatient Service

-The PGY-4 resident assigned to the Adult Neurologic Inpatient Service as the Ward Senior is responsible for the general administration of both the General Neurology and Stroke services.
-This resident is expected to be familiar with all patients on the service, to evaluate patients admitted to the NNICU that will eventually be transferred to the Inpatient Neurology service, and to provide assistance to the PGY-2 residents.
+The PGY4 resident assigned to the Adult Neurologic Inpatient Service as the Ward Senior is responsible for the general administration of both the General Neurology and Stroke services.
+This resident is expected to be familiar with all patients on the service, to evaluate patients admitted to the NNICU that will eventually be transferred to the Inpatient Neurology service, and to provide assistance to the PGY2 residents.
 They are responsible for coordinating admissions to the service including transfer from outside hospitals and presenting morning report.
-The Ward Senior orients the medical students, PGY-1 interns, and PGY-2 Adult Neurology residents.
-On the weekends, the Ward Senior also acts as the In-house Stroke team leader.
-PGY-4 residents exercise maximum responsibility (with attending back-up) for the care of patients and supervision of students and housestaff.
+The Ward Senior orients the medical students, PGY1 interns, and PGY2 Adult Neurology residents.
+PGY4 residents exercise maximum responsibility (with attending back-up) for the care of patients and supervision of students and housestaff.